 On its display, the Galaxy Watch Active 2 features a bright [1.2-inch (40mm) & 1.4-inch (44mm)] round touchscreen display with always-on which can be enabled or disabled in the watch settings.
 Battery life is not the best in my opinion and this is a problem with feature-packed watches like this.
 The watch comes in 2 versions, the 40mm version, and the 44mm version.
 The 40mm version of the Active 2 gives you around 18 hours – 1 day of battery life while the 44mm version gives around two days of battery juice.

 Verdict: The Samsung Galaxy Active 2 is an overall smartwatch without being the boss in any specific aspect.
-The ECG works just fine now and it is fully available in the USA as of September 2020.
+The ECG works just fine now and it is fully available in the United States.

 6) Alivecor KardiaMobile 6L – Best Battery Life

 The Alivecor KardiaMobile 6L is not a smartwatch like other devices mentioned above; instead, it is a six-lead ECG device you can have in your pocket.
 How cool is that?